 How you prepare

 To prepare for your breast self-exam for breast awareness:

 - If you menstruate, choose a time in your cycle when your breasts are least tender.
 Your hormone levels fluctuate each month during your menstrual cycle, which causes changes in breast tissue.
 Swelling begins to decrease when your period starts.
-The best time to perform a self-exam for breast awareness is usually a few days after your period ends.
+The best time to perform a self-exam for breast awareness is usually the week after your period ends.

 What you can expect